btcid/indodax-official-api-docs/Marketdata-websocket.md

 ### Orderbook

-Provide real-time buy and sell orders for cryptocurrencies, giving insights into market depth and trading liquidity.
+Provides real-time buy and sell orders for cryptocurrencies, giving insights into market depth and trading liquidity.
 Use market:order-book-<pair> as channel.
 Change <pair> to the one that you want to subscribe to.

 Send request so it will give the following response.